OutSystems/docs-product/src/extensibility-and-integration/artificial-intelligence/chatbot/guide-azure-services.md

     * **Resource group**.
 The resource group to which you want to add the bot.
     * **Azure search pricing tier**.
 The pricing tier for the service.
     * **Azure Search location**.
 The location of the datacenter from which the bot service runs.
     * **App name**.
-The name of your bot service that is part of the URL to reach the service.
+The name of your bot service that's part of the URL to reach the service.
     * **Website location**.
 The location where you deploy the service.

     Optional settings: